|

 two-rail.

-The layout also
+The layout

-featured a system of automatic coupling (really
+also featured a system of automatic coupling

-an essential feature for a shunting layout) which
+(really an essential feature for a shunting

-the "tension lock coupler" and is still
+coupler" and is still used as standard

-models today (thanks to Morgan Lee, longtime
+to Morgan Lee, longtime librarian of Wimbledon

-librarian of Wimbledon MRC, for much of this
+MRC, for much of this information).

 |